Malta holidays

 Should I get travel health insurance?

-We also recommend checking whether or not your insurance will cover you for any activities you’re planning for your holiday, especially any ‘extreme’ sports such as diving or caving.
+We also recommend checking whether or not your insurance will cover you for any activities you’re planning for your holiday to Malta, especially any ‘extreme’ sports such as diving or caving.
 It’s definitely worth upgrading your cover if they’re not included, as any accidents could result in expensive treatment or even the costs of getting you home.

 Malta weather